CritCatDigiPres/CritCatDigiPres.github.io/agendas-actions.md

 This is one of two events will work towards a co-produced output: an infographic explaining the problem area, our shared priorities, and the next steps the community should take.
 Numbers will be capped at roughly 15 attendees for whom, within reason, all travel and accommodation expenses will be covered.

-*To book your free place, please write to [James](https://www.southampton.ac.uk/humanities/about/staff/jwb1n21.page) (j.w.baker@soton.ac.uk), including a brief statement on your interest in the theme of the day*
+**To book your free place, please write to [James](https://www.southampton.ac.uk/humanities/about/staff/jwb1n21.page) - at j.w.baker@soton.ac.uk - including a brief statement on your interest in the theme of the day**

 [back](./)